La Revanche (film): Reception

 The film was finished by March 1916.
 It was seen by a writer from the Melbourne Winner who wrote that:

 The story...apart from its improbability, has quite as much to recommend it as dozens of other screen stories, and serves well enough to introduce some fine scenes and give the principals an opportunity to impart strength and detail to characters which in the prior picture were lightly sketched.
 In the matter of mounting and dressing, everything is a more elaborate scale than has hitherto been the case with locally produced screen subjects, and some striking effects have been achieved.
 A notable feature of the film is the bright, crisp photography, for which, it is said, natural light was used throughout.
 Mr Bertelle is to be complimented upon the excellent results obtained.

 The movie does not appear to have been particularly successful at the box office, only running for a short time in cinemas.
-It is felt this was due to a combination of fatigue of the Cavell story, and the French title.
+This was supposedly due to a combination of fatigue of the Cavell story, and the French title.